 Experience Maritime Lawyers for Commercial Fishermen

-Stacey & Jacobsen, LLP has been representing injured fishermen throughout the United States for over 20 years.
+Stacey & Jacobsen, PLLC has been representing injured fishermen throughout the United States for over 20 years.
 They have handled thousands of Jones Act injury cases and recovered millions of dollars in compensation for their clients.
 They are always on the side of the injured fisherman, and are dedicated to getting their clients full and complete compensation for their injuries.
 They have taken on the tough cases and handled such highly publicized cases as the Alaska Ranger, Arctic Rose, Aleutian Enterprise, Katmai, Galaxy, Pace Setter, and many others.
 They understand how accidents happen aboard fishing vessels, and know how those accidents could have been prevented.

-If you have questions about your rights to compensation for injuries received working as a fisherman, contact a maritime lawyer at Stacey & Jacobsen, LLP for a free initial consultation.
+If you have questions about your rights to compensation for injuries received working as a fisherman, contact a maritime lawyer at Stacey & Jacobsen, PLLC for a free initial consultation.
 Let them explain to you your rights under the Jones Act.